Sofie Johannesdotter: Arrest and investigation

-Ever since the mysterious fire, rumors had spread around the Fredrikshald area that Sofie Johannesdotter was responsible for it.
-Based on these rumors, on March 23, 1875, the bodies of Mr. and Mrs. Stang were exhumed and brought to Ebenezer Hospital for an autopsy, which revealed that both showed copious amounts of arsenic.
+Ever since the mysterious fire, rumours had spread around the Fredrikshald area that Sofie Johannesdotter was responsible for it.
+Based on these rumours, on 23 March 1875, the bodies of Mr. and Mrs. Stang were exhumed and brought to Ebenezer Hospital for an autopsy, which revealed that both showed copious amounts of arsenic.
 While nothing at this time pointed towards Sofie, she was made the prime suspect when authorities discovered letters to her sister in Sweden, in which she asked for arsenic to treat a reported skin condition.
-As a result, Johannesdotter was located and brought to the hospital on the next day, and when she was shown the bodies, she confessed to killing both spouses.
+As a result, Johannesdotter was located and brought to the hospital the next day, and when she was shown the bodies, she confessed to killing both spouses.

 Several days after her arrest, she also confessed to killing Maren Johannesdatter and poisoning Mathilde Wiel, as well as numerous arsons and stealing numerous small items from her employer.
 Authorities also investigated her for the deaths of a gardener and her own father, as well as the attempted poisoning of an elderly woman, but Johannesdotter vehemently denied any involvement and her guilt was never proven in these cases.

 Trial, imprisonment and execution

-On July 19, 1875, Sofie Johannesdotter was found guilty of trifold murder and sentenced to death.
-In November of that year, her sentenced was both upheld by the Supreme Court and approved by King Oscar II, a staunch opponent of capital punishment.
+On 19 July 1875, Sofie Johannesdotter was found guilty of trifold murder and sentenced to death.
+In November of that year, her sentence was both upheld by the Supreme Court and approved by King Oscar II, a staunch opponent of capital punishment.
 While in prison, Johannesdotter was frequently visited by a priest, and became devoutly religious.

-On February 18, 1876, Sofie Johannesdotter was beheaded at the Borgermesterløkken in Fredrikshald by executioner Theodor Larsen.
+On 18 February 1876, Sofie Johannesdotter was beheaded at the Borgermesterløkken in Fredrikshald by executioner Theodor Larsen.
 Right before her execution, she read aloud the Swedish hymn "Källan", and as she was about to be beheaded, she held the hand of her priest and reportedly said that "Now, [she] will go home to Jesus!".